marcgg/marcgg.github.com/_posts/2015-09-30-automate-repetitive-tasks.md

 ---
 layout: post
-title: Don't Automate Tasks Only Based On Time
+title: Don't Automate Tasks Only Based On Time Spent
 description: Stop looking only as time as a metric to know when to automate.
-There are other factors such as focus, energy and frustration to take into account.
+There are other factors such as focus, energy, growth and frustration to take into account.
 blog: true
 category: blog
 tag: ProjectManagement